sergeyprokhorenko/Base64UUID/README.md

 ### 6.3.
 URL Safety

-When relevant systems configuration permits, Base64UUID strings in URLs MAY retain the `$` character without percent-encoding.
-Otherwise, `$` MUST be replaced with hyphen (`-`).
-Implementations MUST specify which approach they support.
+When system configuration permits, Base64UUID strings in URLs MAY retain the `$` character without percent-encoding.
+Otherwise, the `$` character MUST be replaced with a hyphen (`-`).
+Implementations MUST explicitly declare which approach they support.

 ### 6.4.
 File System Compatibility